 23 May German customs train dogs to sniff out species smuggling

 For organised crime, the smuggling of endangered species is a lucrative business.
-Denis Hruby reports from Frankfurt on how German customs agents are using tracking dogs to crack down on the trade
+Denise Hruby reports from Frankfurt on how German customs agents are using tracking dogs to crack down on the trade

 On command, Greta jumps from her seat, slides her nose along leather and plastic, then sits quietly next to a light brown leather suitcase.
 “Very good,” praises customs officer Alexandra Wittenberg and lets the Labrador know with a treat: right suitcase found, test passed.

 For Greta it is a game, but for German customs the dog is an important weapon in the fight against the illegal trafficking of endangered species.